khan-22/3DPROG3_PROJECT/README.md

 as much as we can afford with regards to rendering triangles.
 (Initialization, Vertex Buffer creation, Shader pipeline creation, Rendering...)

-[comment]: <> (The aim of our project is to measure the driver overhead in Vulkan, as compared with OpenGL to determine how significant the difference may be during different stages of the program (initialization, execution, clean up, etc...).
-Since Vulkan claims to be low-overhead, we would expect to see that reflected in the data, assuming our tests are accurately representing reality. )

 We'd also hope to be able to draw some conclusions around what parts of the program that the different APIs have the most overhead.
 Since one of the strengths of Vulkan is that you have